 Bound (for) adventure.

-— The first interpretation of the So Far Bound title is the idea of going somewhere or heading toward some thing.
-The inciting action for the entire series would be that the characters all decided to catch a flight to someplace new to them, and that action of traveling shapes an overall series theme of expedition.
+— The first meaning in the So Far Bound title is the idea of going somewhere or toward some thing.
+The inciting action for the entire story is that the characters all decided to catch a flight to someplace new to them, and that action of traveling shapes an overall series theme of expedition.
 Over time, we’ll see the characters discover, explore, settle and then advance or fall in their new world.

 Bound (to) others.

-— A second interpretation of the title is the idea of being tied to or connected with others.
-Once the characters get stranded, they’ll each make way to the same hotel, and from there, we add a second shape to the story: the evolution of a found family.
-Within the walls of their hotel, the strangers will cross paths, attach, and soon, they’ll bind. — Who’s gonna do what, with who, and why, and what next?
+— A second meaning is the idea of being tied to or connected with others.
+Once the characters find themselves stranded, they’ll each make way to the same hotel, and from there, we add a second shape to the story: the evolution of a found family.
+Within the the hotel (and the city), the strangers will cross paths, attach, and soon, they’ll bind and grow in harmony and in conflict with each other.

 3 It’s on-location, baby.